Narins Eating DisorderCenter May 2021 COVID-19 Update

 We are following food safety protocols as advised by the Academy of Nutrition and Dietetics.

-We have doubled our cleaning service and sanitize high traffic spots daily.
+We will continue our frequent cleaning service and sanitize high traffic spots daily.

 Staff are responsible for self-monitoring for symptoms of illness and through daily temperature checks on or before arriving to the facility.